MrS0m30n3/youtube-dl-gui/README.md

 ## THANKS

-Thanks to youtube-dl authors for creating such and amazing tool.
+Thanks to youtube-dl authors for creating such an amazing tool.